santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

 > *Many programming languages cannot be strictly classified into one paradigm, but rather include features from several paradigms.*

 # Procedural (Imperative) Paradigm
+* **Characteristics**
+  * The problem is broken down into smaller parts, implemented as a sequence of instructions which are logically grouped together in the form of functions or sub-modules
+  * Data (often shared between functions) is organized in the form of data structures
+  * Functions have hooks - defined interfaces for data access, and modify or operate on this data.
+This data can be passed on to other functions for further processing.
+  * Sequence of operations is repeated till the intended goal is achieved
+* **Drawbacks**
+  * Global data moves freely around the system, and hence is vulnerable to change
+  * A revision of a data structure must reflect across all functions which make use of this data
+  * There is no explicit relationship between the functions and data structures, to solve a problem, we need to choose the data structure and then go and find the appropriate function(s) to be applied to it.

 # Object-Oriented Programming Paradigm